Binary Tree Interview Problems: 15 Across 6 Patterns

 How to sequence this list for maximum pattern coverage

-Most engineers build their tree problem list by sorting LeetCode's tree tag by acceptance rate.
-They end up practicing 30-40 problems that happen to be popular, with no pattern coverage and no progression logic.
+The default approach to tree prep is sorting LeetCode's tree tag by acceptance rate.
+You end up practicing 30-40 problems that happen to be popular, with no pattern coverage and no progression logic.
 Weeks of grinding, and binary tree interview problems still feel unpredictable.

 More problems won't fix that.
 Every tree question maps to one of 6 traversal patterns, and once you see the groupings, 15 problems give you more coverage than 40 random ones.